exonum/exonum-doc/src/advanced/configuration-updater.md

 - No vote for the same proposal from the same `from` has been submitted previously

-If all the checks pass, the validator vote for a previously proposed configuration.
-See [Vote.execute][config_service_source] for details.
+If all the checks pass, the vote is recorded.
+If there is a sufficient number of votes approving the configuration, it is scheduled to be accepted as specified in its proposal.

 ### Vote against Proposal